 The second school of thought is to book your tickets for the Mt.
 Teide National Park cable car in advance.
 You can lock in a time, save money, and have certainty about your trip.
 The downside is that you might end up with tickets for a bad weather day.

 So what should a visitor do about Teide tickets?
-Our recommendation is to book tickets in advance, however, we recommend waiting util 2-5 days before the date to do it.
+Our recommendation is to book tickets in advance, however, we recommend waiting until 2-5 days before the date to do it.
 This way, you can check the forecast for the best weather on Mount Teide.
 You can check the Mount Teide weather forecast here.

 Mount Teide Summit Permit